Global private equity has delivered stellar results in the past decade, outpacing other alternative investment asset classes.

 This guide covers some of your primary considerations when raising private equity dollars.
 Use this advice to prepare yourself, but remember to be flexible and transparent with prospective limited partners.

 Of course, they have their own goals and mandates that don’t always align with your strategy.
-However, if you and your team have a good reputation and present potential LPs with a well-thought-out and sound investment strategy, chances are you will have some good conversations with potential partners.
+However, if you and your team are experienced dealmakers and present potential LPs with a well-thought-out and sound investment strategy, chances are you will have some good conversations with potential partners.